Paint Canada Purple

 What is PH?

 Pulmonary hypertension is a rare and potentially fatal lung disease for which there is no cure.
 It is a condition that affects the arteries of the lungs, hindering the flow of blood and oxygen to the heart.
 People living with PH suffer from continuous high blood pressure in the lungs, which results in an enlargement of the heart.
-If left untreated, this will often lead to a weakness of the ride-side of the heart, a serious type of heart failure.
+If left untreated, this will often lead to a weakness of the right-side of the heart, a serious type of heart failure.
 PH can strike anyone.
 It typically affects people between 20 and 60 years of age, but PH can also affect children and the elderly.

 In patients with certain types of PAH (the most severe type of PH), patients live on average 2-3 years, if left untreated.
 Early diagnosis is very important.
 This is why we need to #PaintCanadaPurple to raise awareness about PH on World PH Day.